EternalllZM/rtd-codz/docs/source/rules.rst

 Overview
 ------------
 .. important::
     :ref:`The intent of these rules are to ensure members are LFGing in an ad, drama, and cheat free environment.
     They assist in fostering a comfortable and healthy community for all who are willing to abide by them.`

 .. tip::
     :ref:`Use the menu navigation to quickly jump to a specific rule.`

 .. warning::
-    :ref:`You are fully responsible for the security of the account and messages posted by it.
-    It does not matter who was using the account at the time or whether you meant to post said content in a different server, you posted it in ours.`
+    :ref:`Any punishments added to an account will remain regardless of who was using the account at the time the infraction occurred.
+    Ultimately, the use and security of your Discord account are your responsibility.`

 - **There are no loopholes in these rules.**

-No, you did not find a loophole.
-The Staff team will punish at discretion line-treading rule violations.
+Staff will punish at discretion line-treading rule violations.

 - **English only for all communications.**

-Please only use the English language on our server.
-This is done so we can support our users properly and efficiently.
+Please only use the English language on our server so we can support our users properly.

 - **Do not bait others into breaking the rules.**